grimmmar/EQ2445-FL-for-IIoT-Application/README.md

 <python src/federated_main.py --model=cnn --dataset=LEGO --gpu=0 --epochs=30 --num_users=20 --selected_users=18 --snr_dB=10.0 --iid=0>

 ## Run the code on google-colab
 Create the folders in the same way as in local.
-Use the colab file here directly.
+Use the colab file federated_colab.ipynb here directly.

 # Project Diary